Surgical Orthodontics in Iowa City

 Dr. Stock will work closely with an oral surgeon who will perform the surgery.
 They will work together as a team to plan your surgery to ensure the necessary adjustments are made for a successful outcome.

 Will I have to have my jaw wired shut after surgery?

 Oral surgeons usually do not have to wire a patient’s jaw shut after surgery.
 A combination of plates and screws can be used instead to help keep the jaw stable while allowing you to open and close your mouth.
 You may still need to be careful about what you eat and how you move your jaw during your recovery time.

 Will I be asleep during the surgery?

 In most cases orthognathic surgery is performed under general anesthesia in a hospital setting.
 Under general anesthesia you will be completely asleep and won’t remember anything about the procedure.
 You may stay overnight in the hospital depending on your needs.

 Will I still need braces if I have orthognathic surgery?

 Most patients will still need orthodontic treatment in addition to orthognathic surgery.
 The usual procedure is to get braces put on first so that Dr. Stock can get your teeth into the best possible position before your surgery.
 You may need some additional adjustments after your surgery as well.

-Call 319-338-8658 to schedule an appointment with our orthodontist at one of our four locations in Eastern Iowa.
+Are you looking for an orthodontist in Iowa City, Fairfield, Washington, or Williamsburg, IA?
+Call 319-338-8658 to schedule an appointment at one of our four locations in Eastern Iowa.